Eddie Murphy's bleep, that awful Whitney Houston joke and Austin Butler's accent — the 2023 Golden Globes highs, lows and head-scratchers

 HIGH and LOW: Host Jerrod Carmichael kept the audience entertained, most of the time

 As any good host does, Carmichael landed a few funny jabs at the expense of the absentee Tom Cruise and Will Smith.
 But there were also some big misses.
-If Kanye West would have been there, he would have caught the misguided moment when Carmichael announced he and Kanye West had watched The Fabelmans together and told Spielberg that the director's autobiographical film "changed everything" for the embattled rapper, who has come under fire for repeated antisemitic remarks.
+If Kanye West would have been there, he would have caught the misguided moment when Carmichael announced he and West had watched The Fabelmans together and told Spielberg that the director's autobiographical film "changed everything" for the embattled rapper, who has come under fire for repeated antisemitic remarks.
 The comedian even mocked the very awards show he was hosting as he was hosting it, bringing up the controversies that the Golden Globes has faced as of late in the first few moments of the show, which didn't go over well on Twitter.
 And in his biggest whiff, Carmichael caused some in the Globes audience to gasp when he attempted to crack a joke noting that Whitney Houston died at the very hotel where the awards took place.
 Viewers made it known on social media that they were gasping, too.

 Realllly #jerrodcarmichael 🤦🏾♀️ “the hotel that killed Whitney Houston, so that’s very exciting!” @goldenglobes NOT Funny! these jokes aren’t landing #jerrodcarmichael #GoldenGlobes #GoldenGlobes2023 #IJS 🤷🏾♀️